Program Integrity & 340B Program Audits

 - HRSA regional auditors conduct an introductory teleconference with the entity to request and obtain specified documents, including policies, procedures, and internal controls.

-- HRSA regional auditors work with the entity to schedule an entrance conference with key covered entity management to discuss expectations for the onsite audit.
+- HRSA regional auditors work with the entity to schedule an opening meeting with key covered entity management to discuss expectations for the onsite audit.

 - HRSA regional auditors obtain and review select 340B Program data and internal controls.